English Language Learner (ELL) Courses

 This course covers all of the core topics taught in a full-year college preparatory Common Core State Standards’ Geometry course.
 Topics include: Congruence, measurement and construction; Similarity and Trigonometry; Geometric measurement and dimension; Connecting algebra and geometry through coordinates; Circles with and without coordinates; Applications of probability.
 Successful mastery will enable students to take Academic Algebra 2 (344).
-Students enrolled in this course must take the PARCC Geometry Assessment.

 #511E - ELL HEALTH AND PHYSICAL EDUCATION - 5 CREDITS (PE 511E)